 Policy Gradient Algorithms - REINFORCE

 It took its name from the fact that during training actions that resulted in good outcomes should become more probable—these actions are positively reinforced.
 Conversely, actions which resulted in bad outcomes should become less probable.
-If learning is successful, over the course of many iterations, action probabilities produced by the policy, shift to a distribution that results in good performance in an environment.
-Action probabilities are changed by following the policy gradient, therefore REINFORCE is known as a policy gradient algorithm.
+If learning is successful, over the course of many iterations, action probabilities produced by the policy, shift to a distribution that results in good performance in the environment we interact with.

 The algorithm needs three components:

-Component | Description |
+| Component | Description |

-Parametrized policy \(\pi_\theta (a\|s)\) | The key idea of the algorithm is to learn a good policy, and this means doing function approximation.
-Neural networks are powerful and flexible function approximators, so we can represent a policy using a deep neural network (DNN) consisting of learnable parameters \(\mathbf \theta\).
-This is often referred to as a policy network \(\pi_θ\).
-We say that the policy is parametrized by \(\theta\).
-Each specific set of values of the parameters of the policy network represents a particular policy.
-To see why, consider \(θ_1 ≠ θ_2\).
-For any given state \(s\), different policy networks may output different sets of action probabilities, that is, \(\pi_{θ_1}(a \| s) \neq \pi_{θ_2}(a \| s)\).
-The mappings from states to action probabilities are different so we say that \(π_{θ_1}\) and \(π_{θ_2}\) are different policies.
-A single DNN is therefore capable of representing many different policies. |
+| Parametrized policy \(\pi_\theta (a|s)\) | Neural networks are powerful and flexible function approximators, so we can represent a policy using a neural network with learnable parameters \(\mathbf \theta\) - this is the policy network \(\pi_θ\).
+Each specific set of parameters of the policy network represents a particular policy - this means that for \(θ_1 ≠ θ_2\) and a state \(s\), \(\pi_{θ_1}(a | s) \neq pi_{θ_2}(a \| s)\) and a single policy network architecture is therefore capable of representing many different policies. |

-The objective to be maximized \(J(\pi_\theta)\)1 | At this point is nothing else other than the expected discounted return over policy, just like in MDP. |
+| The objective to be maximized \(J(\pi_\theta)\)1 | The expected discounted return, just like in MDP. |

-Policy Gradient | A method for updating the policy parameters \(\theta\).
+| Policy Gradient | A method for updating the policy parameters \(\theta\).
 The policy gradient algorithm searches for a local maximum in \(J(\pi_\theta)\): \(\max_\theta J(\pi_\theta)\).
-This is the common gradient ascent algorithm that we met in a similar form in neural networks. \[\theta ← \theta + \alpha \nabla_\theta J(\pi_\theta)\] where \(\alpha\) is the learning rate. |
+This is the common gradient ascent algorithm that adjusts the parameters according to \[\theta ← \theta + \alpha \nabla_\theta J(\pi_\theta)\] where \(\alpha\) is the learning rate.
+Note that we can pose the objective as a loss that we try to minimize by negating it. |

 Out of the three components, the most complicated one is the policy gradient that can be shown to be given by the differentiable quantity: